 The Office of the Attorney General (AG) in New York is charged with the responsibility to prevent mergers and collaborations that would result in substantial anticompetitive harm to consumers, unless there are procompetitive benefits to the collaboration that would reduce costs and increase quality and access to health care.
-According to the AG in a letter to the sponsors of legislation stated that the proposal was "not in the interest of New Yorkers because they grant...virtually unlimited discretion to work together with competitors to raise the prices of health care services that...the bill is unnecessary because collaborations among health care providers that truly benefit patients are already lawful and need no exemption from antitrust laws" The letter further stated "Such joint negotiations are likely to increase health care costs for patients and payors without any positive contribution to the health care system.", and that the legislation "offer a vast array of possibilities for increasing health care prices - including through coercive concerted price-fixing practices - and reducing health care quality, innovation, and access, without yielding countervailing consumer benefits."
+The AG, in a letter dated May 15, 2015, to the sponsors of similar legislation for Erie County Medical Center, stated that the proposal was "not in the interest of New Yorkers because they grant...virtually unlimited discretion to work together with competitors to raise the prices of health care services that...the bill is unnecessary because collaborations among health care providers that truly benefit patients are already lawful and need no exemption from antitrust laws" The letter further stated "Such joint negotiations are likely to increase health care costs for patients and payors without any positive contribution to the health care system", and that the legislation "offer a vast array of possibilities for increasing health care prices - including through coercive concerted price-fixing practices - and reducing health care quality, innovation, and access, without yielding countervailing consumer benefits."

-This legislation as drafted is unnecessary as existing law allows health care providers in the seven counties of the lower Hudson valley to engage in procompetitive activities and is not a barrier to the creation of efficient and cost effective health care collaborations.
+This legislation ,as drafted, is unnecessary as existing law allows health care providers in the seven counties of the lower Hudson valley to engage in procompetitive activities and is not a barrier to the creation of efficient and cost effective health care collaborations.
 According to the Federal Trade Commission (FTC) in a letter dated June 5, 2015: